rcwbr/release-it-docker/README.md

 ### Repo configuration

 Configuration for this repo is managed using [OpenTofu](https://opentofu.org/) with a [GCS state backend](https://opentofu.org/docs/language/settings/backends/gcs/).
-The configuration is managed in the `.iac` folder, and its deployment is automated through the GitHub Actions workflow.
+The configuration is managed in the `.infra` folder, and its deployment is automated through the GitHub Actions workflow.

 #### Repo configuration provisioning